kuncheriatom/ForestFirePrediction/README.md

 - Ridge Regression with GridSearchCV

 ## Output
-- Predicted fire occurrence based on each regression model.
+- Predicted FWI value based on each regression model.